trimstray/nginx-admins-handbook/README.md

   > If you compile NGINX server by default all files and directories are available from `/usr/local/nginx` location.

-For prebuilt NGINX package paths can be as follows:
+For prebuilt NGINX package paths can be as follows (it depends on the type of system):

 - `/etc/nginx` - is the default configuration root for the NGINX service<br>
   * other locations: `/usr/local/etc/nginx`, `/usr/local/nginx/conf`